 While the UK expressed the intention to agree bilateral arrangements with EU member states for the return of asylum-seekers, no agreements have been reached.
 On 10 March 2023, Prime Minister Rishi Sunak and French President Emmanuel Macron reached a further agreement for the UK to fund enforcement measures and the building of a detention centre in France.
 This followed a funding agreement in 2022.
 This is not, however, a ‘returns agreement’ whereby the UK would return asylum seekers to France.

-Second, the 2022 Act introduced a ‘two-tier’ system allowing for differential treatment between refugees, which reduces the rights of those who enter the UK irregularly.
+Secondly, the 2022 Act introduced a ‘two-tier’ system allowing for differential treatment between refugees, which reduces the rights of those who enter the UK irregularly.
 Specifically, they will require ten years of residence before becoming eligible for indefinite leave to remain, instead of the usual five.
 Moreover, they may not be able to bring their partner or children to join them in the UK.
+However, the government is pausing this differentiation policy from July 2023, saying that the Illegal Migration Bill tackles the same issue.

 What issues have been highlighted with the current system?